 - Marketing insights and analytics

-Previously, marketers could not detect data such as profile information, the online reviews, posts liked, information about customers, what drives them, etc. However, today, with the help of brand monitoring tools such as Mention and Google Alerts, you can listen to customers and know their thoughts.
-You can also access data on customer habits and trends.
+Another way social media has changed marketing strategies is by enabling you to access data on customer habits and trends.
 With social media and its associated social listening tools, you can create better ads when you understand what potential buyers want.

-Targeting specific individuals is now possible with data analytics on social platforms and your ads can be displayed to the targeted individuals only.
-This decreased size of the target makes marketing personal and also saves the money spent on advertising.
+Targeting specific individuals is now possible with data analytics on social platforms.
+Your ads can be displayed to the targeted individuals only.
+This decreased size of the target audience makes marketing personal and also saves the money spent on advertising.

 - Bypassing gatekeepers

-There was a middle man or a professional PR who determined what was to be said or written or what message to deliver to the audience.
-This middle man could not provide real-time feedback or interaction with consumers.
+There was a middle man or a professional PR who determined what was to be said or written and what message to deliver to the audience.
+This middle man could not provide real-time feedback or interaction with customers.